Santa Barbara Police Department

 Thank you for your interest in the Santa Barbara Police Department.
-The Ride-Along Program is a project designed to improve interaction with the community and to give interested adults a first-hand opportunity to observe the police perform their everyday patrol duties.
+The Community Ride-Along Program is a project designed to improve interaction with members of the City of Santa Barbara and to give interested adults a first-hand opportunity to observe the police perform their everyday patrol duties.
 As a result of this program, the community will have a better understanding of the challenges confronting police, and the police officers will be exposed to the concerns and views of the community.

 Anyone eighteen years of age or older may be permitted to participate in the Program at the discretion of the Police Department.
 All individuals must completely fill out, sign, and return the application with release agreement to the Santa Barbara Police Department, at which time a criminal records check will be performed.
 Before a ride may be scheduled you must first successfully pass the criminal records check.

-Ride-Along participation is limited to once per year.
+A Ride-Along typically can last 5-6 hours and participation is limited to once per year.